mrasti/flickpick-frontend/README.md

 # Project History

-The MVP goal of this project was to have an application that pulled movies from a database in order to view their details.
+The MVP goal of this project was to have an application that pulled movies from a database(TMDb) in order to view their details.
 We also intended to have them available in a sorted manner by genre.

 Our reach goals were to create an authenticated user sign-up feature with an editable favorites list.
 We also hoped to make the app responsive for mobile interaction.